u128str/MCTDHB/README.md

   Master               0  is DONE after   64.159628868103027

 ```
-5)  - to compare with the Reference numbers
+5) to compare with the Reference numbers use vimdiff:
 ```
 $ vimdiff basic_info.out basic_info.out_Reference
 ```